pradeep927/mechanics_of_epithelial_domes/README.md

 Here, the option {-n 4} specifies the number of processors.
 This value can be adjusted according to the available computational resources and the problem size.
+If run on a Dell XPS 13 equipped with an Intel Core i7 8th Gen processor (4 cores, 8 threads), the simulation of 5,000 timesteps for a mesh with 3,000 element nodes requires approximately 24 hours using 4 MPI processes.
 {Postprocessing and Visualization}

 During execution, the code generates output files in VTK format (e.g., {sol_dis_*.vtk}), which store the displacement and other field variables at different time steps.
 These files can be directly visualized and post-processed using ParaView.
 To streamline postprocessing, we provide a ParaView state file ({paraview_state.pvsm}), which loads the output files, applies predefined visualization settings, and enables rapid analysis of simulation results, including deformation fields, wrinkling patterns, and stress distributions.